Apophenic/iTunes-Skins-Windows/README.md

 ### Compatability
 -----------------
-* Support for latest iTunes (12.2.0.145) x64
+* Support for latest iTunes (12.2.0.145)
+* iTunes Versions 11.1.5 and greater
-* 12.1.27 x64
+* x32 and x64 versions of iTunes

 ### Project Status
 ------------------
 Currently supports:
 * iTunes resource injection for custom skins and themes
 * iTunes resource extraction
+* An exhaustive guide (w/ images) for resource IDs and the component they effect

 Planned:
-* An exhaustive guide (w/ images) for resource IDs and the component they effect
+* Mac Support
-* Support for changing text color (unfortunately, this may be impossible)
+* Support for changing text color (this may be impossible)
-* Support for previous (and future) versions of iTunes
-* Support for x32 iTunes, if necessary
 * Support for other files containing resources, such as iTunes.exe (icons)
+* Support for older versions (?)
+* Add restore backup feature